 Mr Southard was appointed as an Executive Director on 2 July 2018 and completed his Executive role in December 2019.
-Mike spent 26 years with the world's largest ophthalmology company, Alcon Laboratories of Fort Worth, Texas, as Vice President of the Global Surgical business.
+Mike spent 26 years with Alcon Laboratories of Fort Worth, Texas, as Vice President of the Global Surgical business.
 During Mike's tenure, the Alcon business grew dramatically from US\$85 million to US\$2.4 billion of sales per year.
 Prior to this, he was an Executive with Beecham Laboratories (now SmithKline Beecham), and Cooper-Vision, which was acquired by Alcon Laboratories.
-Mike is currently actively involved in Ophthalmology, Dermatology and Orthopaedics through his consulting company based in Portland, Oregon, USA.
+Mike is currently actively involved in ophthalmology, dermatology and orthopaedics through his consulting company based in Portland, Oregon, USA.
 He has vast experience in both the International and US markets and maintains important contacts with many of the world's key opinion leaders in all areas of eye surgery.
-Mike holds a Bachelor of Science Degree from Oregon State University, in Business, and an Executive MBA degree from Stanford University.
-Mike has served on Scientific Advisory Boards, Industry Advisory Councils, and also represented the International Markets and the Eye Surgery segment on the team that led the initial public offering of Alcon in the early 2000's.
-Mike has published articles within a variety of Journals as well as contributed specific Chapters for Ophthalmic textbooks.
+Mike holds a Bachelor of Science from Oregon State University and an Executive MBA degree from Stanford University.

-Mr Southard beneficially holds 20,000 shares as at 25th August, 2022.
+Mr Southard beneficially holds 20,000 shares as at 28th August, 2023.

-Tom Spurling, Managing Director Mr Spurling joined Nova Eye on 1 April 2021 as an Executive of the Group and was appointed Managing Director on 31 August 2021.
+Tom Spurling, Managing Director

+Mr Spurling joined Nova Eye on 1 April 2021 as an Executive of the Group and was appointed Managing Director on 31 August 2021.
 Tom served as the Chief Executive Officer of Ellex Medical Lasers from 2011 to 2019.
 Tom has close to 30 years of senior executive experience serving in a range of commercial and management roles in Australia and the United States.
-Tom was a Director of Sparc Technologies Limited (ASX:SPN) and resigned in March 2022.
 Tom holds a Bachelor of Economics from the University of Adelaide.

-Mr Spurling beneficially holds 367,729 shares as at 25th August, 2022.
+Mr Spurling beneficially holds 551,339 shares as at 28th August, 2023